-Opening in 2019, the new building will become a world-class home for the political sciences.
-The lower floors of the building provide students with a place to convene and call their own, with flexible spaces for independent study, and a number of lecture theatres and seminar rooms for teaching.
+Opening in 2019, the new building became a world-class home for the political sciences.
+The lower floors of the building provide students with a place to meet and call their own, with flexible spaces for independent study, and a number of lecture theatres and seminar rooms for teaching.

 The Departments of Government and International Relations, the European Institute, the International Inequalities Institute and a new School of Public Policy will occupy the upper floors of the building, creating the first composite home for the political sciences.

-The new public square that will be created at the northern end of Houghton Street will provide the campus with a clear central landmark.
+The new public square at the northern end of Houghton Street provides the campus with a clear central landmark.
 The building also includes the LSE Alumni, a custom-designed space through which they can welcome their alumni back to their campus.